 MISSION

-The mission of the proactive brain lab is to unravel how the cognitive brain dynamically prepares for upcoming behaviour – and how it uses working memory to do so.
-We investigate how we filter relevant from irrelevant sensations and how we subsequently retain, select, prioritise, and transform sensory and motor representations ‘in mind’ in service of anticipated goals and (potential) courses of action.
+Our mission is to unravel how the human brain dynamically prepares for upcoming behaviour – and how it uses working memory to do so.
+We target the foundational processes and principles by which humans dynamically and proactively select, prioritise, and transform internal representations in working memory in service of flexible behaviour – and we develop experimental approaches to access, isolate, and track these foundational processes.

-We start from the perspective of the brain as a fundamentally dynamic, anticipating, and action-oriented organ.
-We mostly use non-invasive neuroimaging methodologies with high temporal resolution – such as EEG and eye-tracking – to investigate the governing principles, the interdependent nature, and the neural bases of these core cognitive functions in dynamic settings in healthy human volunteers.
-We take an integrative focus, bringing together research on working memory, selective attention, timing, decision making, vision, and action.
+We start from the perspective of the brain as a fundamentally dynamic, anticipating, and action-oriented organ and take an integrative focus, bringing together research on working memory, selective attention, timing, decision making, vision, and action.

 RESEARCH DIRECTIONS

-Below is a selection of complementary research directions that we pursue, each with a selected set of relevant publications (including from the time before the Proactive Brain Lab was founded).
+Below is a selection of complementary research directions that we pursue, each with a selected set of relevant publications.

 When driving by a road sign with directions, one must keep its content ‘in mind’ (in working memory) in order to take the correct exit moments later.
 As this simple example illustrates, working memory is about the past but for the future.

-Taking an action-oriented perspective on cognitive functioning as a starting point, we investigate how we use working memory to anticipate and prepare for upcoming behaviour – and how anticipated task goals sculpt how and what we hold onto in working memory.
+Taking an action-oriented perspective on cognitive functioning as a starting point, we investigate how we use working memory to anticipate and prepare for upcoming behaviour.
 We move beyond the (often implicit) perspective on working memory as a function whose primary purpose is to “represent" or "store" the past, and instead work from the perspective of working memory that equips us to optimally “prepare” for the future.
-Seen this way, working memory primarily serves to expand the flexibility of our behavioural repertoire by buffering potentially relevant past sensations to carry these forward to potential future courses of action – enabling effective behaviour in a rich and dynamic world.
+Seen this way, working memory primarily serves to expand the flexibility of our behavioural repertoire by buffering potentially relevant past sensations to carry these forward to potential future courses of action – enabling effective behaviour in a dynamic world.

 Representative publications